Just for Fun: Celebrate With Big Facts About A Small Planet On Pluto Day

 Small Name Labels That Make A Big Difference

-Stikins come in one (small) size; they measure 30mm wide by 15mm high.
+Stikins ® name labels come in one (small) size.
+They measure 30mm wide by 15mm high.
 We chose this size because it fits neatly (and discretely) onto items of all shapes and sizes.
 This includes the wash-care label of clothing as well as other personal belongings.

 This means that your name labels are a subtle addition to your belongings.
 They won’t draw unnecessary attention but are easy to find when needed.